Admission Information for the BFA in Dramatic Arts

 playwriting portfolio; documentation related to directing and stage management

-- Statement of Purpose: This must be submitted online through SlideRoom.
+- Statement of purpose: This must be submitted online through Acceptd.
 Describe your creativity and how it influences the way you view yourself and the world around you.
 Where do you visualize your creative abilities and academic study taking you after your education at The New School for Drama? (maximum 500 words)

-- Optional: SAT or ACT test scores and a résumé, while not required, will be considered by the admission committee if provided.
-You can submit a résumé through SlideRoom.
+- Optional: SAT or ACT test scores and a résumé, while not required, will be considered by the Admission Committee if provided.
+You can submit a résumé through Acceptd.

 work experience, volunteer experience, leadership experience, and